Skip to main content

 Vitturi Castle, locally known as Kaštel Vitturi, lies in the town of Kaštel Lukšić, in the county of Split-Dalmatia in Croatia.

 Vitturi Castle was one of these fortifications.
 It was built by the noble Vitturi family from Trogir.
-Building commenced at the end of the 15th century, and it was finally completed in 1564.
+Construction started at the end of the 15th century and was completed in 1564.

-The castle was the center of a village, which was itself fortified by a surrounding curtain wall with corner towers.
-Originally, there would have been a water-filled moat in front of the castle.
-After the danger of Turkic attack disappeared, that moat was filled in and replaced by a small square.
+The castle served as the center of a village, which was itself protected by a surrounding curtain wall with corner towers.
+Originally, a water-filled moat stood in front of the castle.
+After the threat of Turkic attacks faded, the moat was filled in and replaced by a small square.

-Vitturi Castle is now a local history museum and a venue for cultural events.
-It can be visited for a fee.
-A nice coastal village castle.
+Today, Vitturi Castle is a local history museum and a venue for cultural events.
+Visitors can tour it for a fee.
+It’s a charming coastal village castle.

 Gallery